upsparmar/datasciencecoursera/README.md

-# data
+# datasciencecoursera
-repository for courser
+repository for coursera